 - Federal student loans cannot be discharged in bankruptcy.

 In order to be eligible for private/alternative loan funds, a student must complete the loan application with the lender of their choice, be enrolled at ICOM, and meet the lender’s eligibility requirements.
 Please refer to the Private/Alternative Loan paragraphs below.

-Private student loans, sometimes referenced as “alternative loans” are loans made on the basis of credit worthiness of the borrower and if needed,a co-signer.
-Interest rates are typically market-based and repayment and forgiveness options are less plentiful than federal loans.
+Private student loans, also referred to as “alternative loans” are based on several factors including credit worthiness of the borrower and co-signer, if needed.
+Interest rates can be fixed or variable and are typically market-based.
+Repayment and forgiveness options are less plentiful than federal loans.

-Students should be aware that these types of loans are not subject to the same oversight and regulations which cover federal loans, and they do not qualify for the same benefits as federal loans.
-The terms and conditions of loans made under Title IV (Federal Direct Unsubsidized or Federal PLUS Loans) may be more favorable than those of private education loans.
+Students should be aware that these types of loans are not subject to the same oversight and regulations governing federal loans and they do not qualify for the same benefits as federal loans.
+The terms and conditions of loans made under Title IV (Federal Direct Unsubsidized or Federal Graduate PLUS Loans) may be more favorable than those of private education loans.